openbridge/openbridge.github.io/docs/pipeline.md

 # Error Handling

-In most cases, things work without incident.
+In most cases, file transfers occur without incident.
 However, there are situations where an error may arise.
 Troubleshooting an error can be a difficult and time consuming endeavor, especially in cases where a system may be sending 1000s of files a day.

 ## Bulk Transfers